AishShafa/AishShafa/README.md

 ## Hi there 👋
 - I am a new software engineer graduating in July 2025

-- Graduated from APU, Malaysia + De Montfort University (DMU), UK : Bachelor of Science (Hons) in Software Engineering
+- Graduated from
+      Asia Pacific University of Technology & Innovation (APU), Malaysia Malaysia + De Montfort University (DMU), UK with a Bachelor of Science (Hons) in Software Engineering

 - Currently living in Male', Maldives

 ![](https://komarev.com/ghpvc/?username=your-github-username)

-- I'm currently working on a data website
+- I'm currently working on a data website, my own portfolio and a static website for an upcoming company.
-- I'm currently learning React framework and Typescript
 - You can reach me on :aishathshafaofficial@gmail.com

 <!--